AdamGTaylor/GPU-2020-2021-2/README.md

     cpu-multithread(release) /w big_pic(445x445) : ~1.6 msec

-> As it seems, the test_pic is too small to use it as a refenerence.
-A bigger picture would make this multithread process to be better.
+> As it seems, the test_pic is too small to be used it as a refenerence.
+A bigger picture would make this multithread process to be more visible.

 ### TODO: